 Mineral water is generally classified into two types: hard and soft.
 These descriptions only refer to how much calcium and magnesium ions have been dissolved in the water; the more dissolved ions, the more it can be considered as “harder water.”
 Fun fact: despite being in trace amounts, these minerals provide our body with essential nutrients the more we drink!

 Now that you know the difference between the two water type’s sources, nutrients and overall taste, you can better decide what’s the better option for your daily H2O intake.
-While there is no definitive way to go about it, as both water types are generally good for your body, there’s only one thing you can be sure of: drinking either of the two choices will help you stay hydrated and extra refreshed during the day.
+Spring water is as natural as you can go when it comes to pure drinking water, but mineral water contains trace amounts of nutrients our bodies need to function properly.

 To request more information or to get an estimate, simply fill out the contact form below.